Share via

 As a platform engineering lead once put it, "I don't do something for platform engineering until I have something I can gain from it." – Peter, platform engineering Lead, Multinational Tech Company

 As you're thinking about your goals, scope them to business objectives related to your platform engineering effort, rather than the specifics of a particular development team.
-For example, here are some common high-level platform engineering goals:
+Common high-level platform engineering goals include:

-• Improve security, reduce the number of security incidents, or detected CVEs once in production.
+• Improve security, reduce the number of security incidents, or detected Common Vulnerabilities and Exposures (CVEs) once in production.

 • Decrease risk through better compliance in areas like licensing, accessibility, privacy, or governmental regulation.